 While I’m sure that everyone personally deals with events like this differently, there doesn’t seem to be very many who are interested in creating the social and cultural change necessary to end gun violence.

-I, for one, haven’t followed the Vegas shooting much and end up watching the fake violence switching back and forth between Law & Order SVU and Criminal Minds.
+I, for one, haven’t followed the most recent Texas shooting much and end up watching the fake violence switching back and forth between Law & Order SVU and Criminal Minds.

 I’m thinking that in the final analysis, the only people who get involved in trying to change the gun culture are those families and friends directly affected by the death or injury to a friend or loved one.